AlishChhetri/apicenter/README.md

 ### Provider-Specific Parameters

-Pass any provider-specific parameters directly:
+Pass any provider-specific parameters directly using kwargs:

 ```python
 # OpenAI with specific parameters